rvacovsky/Employee-tracker/README.md

 * Add an employee
 * Update an employee role

-When the user chooses to view all departments, they are presented with a formatted table showing department names and department ids.
-When the user chooses to view all roles, they are presented with the job title, role id, the department that role belongs to, and the salary for that role.
-When the user chooses to view all employees, they are presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to.
+When the user chooses to view all departments, they are presented with a formatted table showing department names and department IDs.
+When the user chooses to view all roles, they are presented with the job title, role ID, the department that role belongs to, and the salary for that role.

+When the user chooses to view all employees, they are presented with a formatted table showing employee data, including employee IDs, first names, last names, job titles, departments, salaries, and managers that the employees report to.

 When 'add a department' is chosen, the user is prompted to enter the name of the department and that department is added to the database.
 When the user chooses to add a role, they are prompted to enter the name, salary, and department for the role and that role is added to the database.